 Join our growing, dynamic research team and contribute to groundbreaking discoveries at the forefront of conservation biology, sustainability research, and research on reducing inequities.

+Our lab values the opportunity to help undergraduates gain research experience to help them achieve their career goals.
+We are currently recruiting one student to assist with our summer field work.
 As our lab grows, we will have more opportunities for undergraduate students to assist with ongoing lab projects and for them to develop projects on their own.

 We highly recommend that MSU students interested in careers in ornithology apply for internships through the Michigan State Bird Observatory and Corey Marsh Ecological Research Center.
 These internships offer unparalleled opportunities for paid field research experience, and you can work with Dr. Smith there!